Grant Awards Recipients

 Attended the Decolonizing Knowledge and Power summer school this summer (note: online conference).
 Its materials, lectures, dialogue and diverse participants assisted Aisha in her quest to decolonize her teaching by providing her with various perspectives on topics she teaches in her classes and building relationships with scholars from around the world.
 The school was a model for her own classes; such as Intro to Arab Culture, Youth and New Media in the Middle East, and Arab Film, where she plans to diversify the classrooms by inviting Middle Eastern studies scholars and practitioners in the field to speak to students through various forms of digital media.
 This will allow Gettysburg College students to be in direct dialogue with scholars and practitioners outside of our campus community about issues relevant to the course work.
 This dialogue will enhance student understanding of the region and give the content deeper meaning as a direct result of these personal decolonial perspectives.

-Megan Sijapati Professor of Religious Studies
+Salma Monani Professor of Environmental Studies

 Received $705 to attend the 2014 Society for Cinema and Media Studies Conference March 19-March 23 at the University of California at Santa Barbara.
 Professor Monaniparticipated in a pedagogy panel entitled “Green Media Studies: Integrating Environmental and Media Studies in the Classroom and Beyond,” a panel designed to help faculty share and discuss innovative ways of teaching courses such as Professor Monani’s ES 319: Environmental Film and ES 225: Introduction to Environmental Humanities.
 Professor Monani, the only environmental humanities and media scholar in her department, used her attendance at this conference to connect with other similar scholars who could serve as content-specific resources.
 Attendance at this particular conference was also a crucial means of keeping up to date in her field.